 Those were the different elements to help you build a user journey map.
 Note that even if this was a “step by step” kind of list, most of the time, you will not be able to fill this step by step.

 That’s also why building a user journey map is usually a team exercise.
-You want to involve stakeholders, business people, designers, developers, even users if this is possible to review the map.
+Involve your design team to help you sort the data and build the map.
+You could also involve stakeholders and other departments like business people, marketing (and sometimes developers) to review the map.

 Clean up, share, update.

 Once you are finished with the Post-it draft version of your map, you usually want to turn this into a nice visual artefact.
 If you have visual designers in your teams, now is the time for them to have fun.
 Or you can simply find some free templates online.